One-dimensional scaling limits in a planar Laplacian random growth model: Overview of results

-Here, we have set and suppressed the dependence on $\capc$, $\parsig$ and $\eta$ to ease notation.
-In order for the measure to be well-defined when $\eta \geq 1$, we require $\parsig > 0$.
-In words, the density of the $k$th angle distribution in this model is obtained by replacing the complicated $(k-1)$th cluster map of ALE by a simple slit map ``centered'' at $\theta^*_{k-1}$, and with deterministic capacity $\capc (k-1)$.
+In order for the measure above to be well-defined when $\eta \geq 1$, we require $\parsig > 0$.
+In words, the density of the $k$th angle distribution in this model is obtained by replacing the complicated $(k-1)$th cluster map of ALE by a simple slit map ``centered'' at $\theta^*_{k-1}$, and with deterministic logarithmic capacity $\capc (k-1)$.